Tips For Fraud Protection and Protecting Your Identity

 Fraud.
 These five letters can spell frustration for any Canadian, but there’s a lot you can do to fight back.
 Whether you’re at home, abroad or online, you can take practical steps to avoid fraud and protect your identity.
 In fact, boosting your security is easier than you might think.

 Here are some simple tips that can limit your risk of being a victim of fraud.

-When it comes to fraud prevention, your best form of security isn’t fancy software or an armed guard.
+When it comes to fraud prevention, security doesn't just come in the form of fancy software or a flashy app.
+Your best form of security isn’t fancy software or an armed guard.
 Your best asset for preventing fraud is you.
 By being smart, safe and alert with your finances, you’ll be able to see issues before they happen.
 Here’s how:

 - Guard your card.
 Play defense against prying eyes by protecting your PIN when making purchases and make a habit of changing your PIN regularly.
 Also, keep your card somewhere safe so it doesn’t fall into the wrong hands.

 - Stay alert at the ATM.
 Cover your PIN and be aware of your surroundings.
 Contact someone if there’s something that seems suspicious going on with the machine.
 Make a habit of keeping receipts from non-bank ATMs so you have physical records of these transactions.

 - Track your transactions.
 When you keep an eye on your transaction history or spending activity, you can spot when something unusual (like an extra or missing transaction) has occurred with your money.
 Stay up to date on your transactions at the touch of a button by using a mobile banking app, going through your bank’s website or taking advantage of a trusted budgeting app.